loot/loot/docs/api/miscellaneous.rst

 ===============

 * All output strings are encoded in UTF-8.
+* Metadata files are written encoded in UTF-8.
 * Input strings are expected to be encoded in UTF-8.
+* Metadata files read are expected to be encoded in UTF-8.
 * File paths are case-sensitive if and only if the underlying file system is case-sensitive.
-* :cpp:func:`WriteMinimalList` writes a metadata list encoded in UTF-8.

 Errors
 ======